Sponsorship Agreements for Athletes: What You Need to Know!

 - Analyse market trends to see anticipated areas of expansion

 - Seek a very narrow definition of the scope of the product

 - Ensure that no conflicting sponsorship is occurring

 2. Exclusivity / Non-Compete Clauses

 In sponsorship agreements the issue of exclusivity gives rise to many disputes.
-In circumstances where a licensor has several events on throughout the year there may be a misunderstanding that the licensee has exclusive main sponsorship rights over each event as oppose to one or several selected events.
+In circumstances where a licensor has several events on throughout the year there may be a misunderstanding that the licensee has exclusive main sponsorship rights over each event as opposed to one or several selected events.
 This can be the foundation for a lengthy legal battle that could have been easily resolved by proper negotiation at the early stages of the agreement.

-A similar issue that arises is the that of non-competing sponsors.
+A similar issue that arises is that of the non-competing sponsors.
 A licensee will want to avoid the circumstance where there are many sponsors at the same event that are promoting or selling products in the same market as them.
 This can lead to a cluster which results in less effective marketing.
-There may also be a provision contained in the contracts of sponsorship which state that “X” is the dominant sponsors and as such is required to have more signage or impressions than any other sponsor at the event regardless of market sector.
+There may also be a provision contained in the contracts of sponsorship which state that “X” is the dominant sponsor and as such is required to have more signage or impressions than any other sponsor at the event regardless of market sector.

 - Give unambiguous details of what exactly this agreement will cover